abrantesarthur/gos/README.md

 make run
 ```

 This will compile the bootloader and run it on `qemu`.
-If you don't have it installed, `brew install qemu` should do it :)
+If you don't have `qemu` installed on your system, `brew install qemu` should do it :)